yasuoka/cvs2gitdump/README.md

   Specify the target module name in the target cvsroot.
 The script will dump only the directory specified by this option.

+* -l last_rev

+  Specify the last revision which is used for finding the last change set in the CVS tree.
+Specify in SHA-1.

 * cvsroot